Vaulth/docs/get-started/connect-to-vaulth.md

 Great job, you are now connected on the vaulth dashboard !
 <figure><img src="../.gitbook/assets/connection/dashboard-connected.png" alt=""><figcaption></figcaption></figure>

-You can start to create your first seal by visiting the [next page](get-vaulth-seal-ticket.md).
+You can start to create your first stamp by visiting the [next page](get-vaulth-stamp-ticket.md).